 We may pay Carer Allowance if you leave Australia for a short time.
-You must keep meeting Carer Allowance rules at all times.
+You must still meet the Carer Allowance rules at all times.

 There are rules about:

-- if we can pay Carer Allowance while you’re outside Australia, and
+- if we can pay Carer Allowance while you’re outside Australia

 - how long we can keep paying it